keiraeleison/chrome-ext-yt-playlist-length/README.md

 ## How to Install

+Make sure that Developer Mode is enabled!
+    > Open the Chrome Menu in the upper-right-hand corner of your browser
+        > Select More Tools
+            > Developer Tools
+    (You can also use Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux))

 Open your Chrome(-based) browser
-    > enter: `chrome://extensions/`
+    > Enter: `chrome://extensions/`
-        > in the upper left corner, click: `Load unpacked`
+        > In the upper left corner, click: `Load unpacked`
-            > select folder to load the files from
+            > Select folder to load the files from

 ## If ever touched again.. (optional ToDos)